Interview with the Prema CEO: The nuclear accident and Fukushima today

 got nuclear bombs dropped on

-them they still went ahead and
+them they still

 built nuclear power plants!